 - Click Start test and tap or speak to your microphone.
 Then click Stop test.
-If you’re prompted The highest value we saw was xx (xx > 0) percent, it means your microphone is working correctly.
+If you’re prompted The highest value we saw was xx (xx > 0) percent, it means your microphone has been set up correctly.

 Set up your mic correctly in the Battle.net client

 Next, you need to check the voice chat settings in the Battle.net client:

 - At the top left corner, click the BLIZZARD icon and select Settings from the drop-down menu.

 - On the menu to your left, select Voice Chat.
 Set OUTPUT DEVICE and INPUT DEVICE to System Default Device.
 Then click Done.